SEN1221TUD/Q2_2023/readme.md

 A. Local environment (recommended)
 B. Google Colab

-For both options, instructions to set up tyour environment are given at the end of this page.
+For both options, **instructions** to set up your Python environment are given at the **end of this page**.
-Accordingly, in each notebook file, we provide two ways to set up your environments: (1) Google Colab and (2) Local.
+Accordingly, in each notebook file, we provide two ways to set up your environments:
-Note that the requirements files may be updated during the course to include more dependencies, if needed.
+(1) Local
+(2) Google Colab

+If you are **unfamiliar with Python**, we recommend completing **lab session 0**, which provides the necessary tools to conduct the lab sessions.
+It covers topics such as data structures, utilising external libraries, data exploration, visualisation, etc.

 ## 4. Q&A Forum

-In order to solve any doubt or facilitate communication, we will use the [Issues](https://github.com/SEN1221TUD/2023_internal/issues) section as the official forum of the course.
+We use the [Issues](https://github.com/SEN1221TUD/2023_internal/issues) section as the official forum of the course.
 In this section, you can post your questions, including questions related to the content of the lectures, specific questions about the lab sessions, and technical problems with Python.
 Before creating a new issue, please make sure the issue has not been raised before by one of your classmates.
 Besides asking questions, you can also comment on the earlier issues e.g. to continue the discussion.
-As an example, we have already created the first issue, see Issues and check it out.
+As an example, we have already created the first issue; see [Issues](https://github.com/SEN1221TUD/2023_internal/issues).

 To create a new issue (question or problem) in the course repository, follow these steps: